sfink/tHqAnalysis/README.md

 tHqAnalysis
 =======

-Framework of the tHq group of Karlsruhe, much credit from the ttH group
+Framework of the tHq group of Karlsruhe, much credit to the ttH group

 ## Installation
 Follow These Steps: